GAMS-dev/gamspy/docs/user/ml/introduction.rst

    When performing matrix multiplication, the actual computation is not carried out immediately.
 Instead, an expression is generated.
-This approach is taken because matrix multiplication is computationally intensive, and since the elements involved include variables in addition to numbers, certain libraries and optimization techniques cannot be used to accelerate the process.
+This approach is taken because matrix multiplication is computationally expensive, and since the elements involved include variables in addition to numbers, certain libraries and optimization techniques cannot be used to accelerate the process.
 By delegating this task to GAMS rather than handling it directly in Python, we